vulkayes/vulkayes-thesis/documents/validations/creation_validations.md

 \valcombox

 * `imageExtent` members `width` and `height` must both be non-zero
-	- \color{validation-comment} Guaranteed by the type system
+	- \valcom Guaranteed by the type system

 * `imageArrayLayers` must be greater than `0` and less than or equal to the `maxImageArrayLayers` member of the `VkSurfaceCapabilitiesKHR` structure returned by `vkGetPhysicalDeviceSurfaceCapabilitiesKHR` for the surface
-	- \color{validation-comment} Lower bound guaranteed by the type system
+	- \valcom Lower bound guaranteed by the type system

 \valcomboxend